Team Memory

 Group Memories

-Shared within the group
+Shared within the team scope

 Project Memories